Hey there! Are you curious about what a physician who specializes in otorhinolaryngology does?

 An otorhinolaryngologist, also known as an ENT (ear, nose, and throat) doctor or otolaryngologist, is a physician who specializes in diagnosing and treating medical conditions related to the ear, nose, throat, and related structures of the head and neck.

-They are trained to perform surgical procedures on these body areas and provide medical treatments for conditions such as sinus infections, hearing loss, and tonsillitis.
-Otorhinolaryngologists work closely with other healthcare professionals, such as audiologists and speech-language pathologists, to provide comprehensive care for their patients.
+They are trained to perform surgical procedures on these body areas and provide medical treatments for sinus infections, hearing loss, and tonsillitis.
+Otorhinolaryngologists work closely with other healthcare professionals, such as audiologists and speech-language pathologists, to provide comprehensive patient care.

 What Is the Difference Between an ENT Doctor and an Otolaryngologist?